bradleyeckert/chad/verilog/doc/spif.md

 # SPI flash interface

 The `spif` SPI flash controller loads code and data memory at boot time.
-The controller contains inferred single-port RAM for code and data spaces.
-Generics specify the sizes of memory.
-It also has an I/O space.
-These memory and I/O spaces connect to the ports of a J1 (etc.) CPU.

 The design intent here was: